 - *(affiliate) smoked paprika

-You can use any type of potato you like.
-I have made it with waxy, starchy and all-purpose potatoes.
+You can use any variety of potatoes you like.
+I have made it with waxy, starchy, and all-purpose potatoes.

 - Red